 California is at a tipping point in the evolution of our water usage.
 Faced with an ongoing drought of historic significance and accelerating global climate change, the natural limits of our water supply have become increasingly obvious.
 At the same time, the economic inequities of our current water polices have become too onerous to bear.
 Policy makers must recognize this.
-They cannot continue to advocate for multi-billion dollar bonds that saddle Californians with decades of crushing taxes for unnecessary infrastructure.
-The emphasis must be on water conservation and demand reduction actions.
+We must accurately measure and quantify the amount of water available in most years in order to successfully manage water supplies; revised water allocations must follow the revised measurements.
+We cannot continue to advocate for multi-billion dollar bonds that saddle Californians with decades of crushing taxes for unnecessary infrastructure.
+The emphasis must shift from these grand infrastructure schemes and be replaced with accurate water measurement and management and on water conservation and demand reduction actions.
 Nor should our representatives push for monumental changes to our rivers and bays in the guise of restoring our ecosystems - when the real purpose is continued delivery of subsidized water to corporate agriculture.
 The catastrophic results of decades of such mismanagement are now in full view.
 It is clear that better solutions are available.
 We must embrace them.